 - East Gate – Cody, Wyoming

-To enter Yellowstone with a vehicle, you will need a National Parks pass which costs $35 ad is valid for 7 days.* All gates are open 24 hours a day during the normal, summer season.
+If you are wondering how to enter the park and how much does it cost to get into Yellowstone with a vehicle, you will need a National Parks pass from the gate you first enter, which costs $35 and is valid for 7 days.* All gates are open 24 hours a day during the normal, summer season.

 Note that most roads are open within the park from mid-April to early-November.
 During winter, only the road from the northwest gate to Mammoth Falls is open.
 To visit Yellowstone during winter you will need to book a guided tour as this is the only way to see and explore the park.

-When visiting Yellowstone with kids, you have three options when it comes to where to stay.
+When planning your trip, you have three options when it comes to where to stay in Yellowstone.
 What you choose will also depend on how far ahead of time you are trying to book and also your budget.

 Staying in Yellowstone

 Within Yellowstone there are a few options.
 You can elect to stay in the hotels or lodges, or you could camp.

 There are 9 properties within Yellowstone National Park with over 2000 rooms, with everything from basic cabins to luxury suites available.
 However, reservations in the hotels and lodges within Yellowstone get booked up nearly a year in advance, so you need to decide early on if you want to stay in the park and where to stay in Yellowstone.
 You can check back for cancellations but personally, I wouldn’t leave it too late to secure accommodation.